defold/defold.github.io/_posts/2021-03-14-Releasing-html5-games-on-Game-Distribution.md

 ---
 layout: post
 title:  Releasing HTML5 games on Game Distribution
-excerpt: In this post we'll look at the process of releasing games for Game Distribution.
+excerpt: In this blog post we'll look at how to add the Game Distribution SDK to an existing game or how to create one from scratch.
+We will also look at how to submit your game for distribution through the Game Distribution network.
 author: Björn Ritzl
 tags: ["tutorial", "gamedistribution", "html5"]
 ---